-Any other student of the College may also take this course provided she is fifteen years out or over, and as far advanced in her general education as the Freshman Class.
+Any other student of the College may also take this course provided she is 15 years old or over, and as far advanced in her general education as the Freshman Class.

 An incidental fee of \$2.00 is charged in this to defray the cost of food material used.